guardian/zuora-invoice-write-offs/README.md

 ## Getting started

-1. Set configuration values as environment values.
+1. Set the following configuration values as environment variables: `ZuoraUser`, `ZuoraPass`, `ZuoraUrl`
 2. Use `sbt run` to start the script.
 3. Check the log file for failures/successes.